Skip to Content

 1. Start at Step 1 and play through the first branch to completion

-2. Rewind to the branch point
+2. Rewind to the branch point using the scrubber

 4. Play through the alternative path